erajabi/ARIADNE_LinkedData/README.md

 Some notes for developing:

-- If you are using a Linux system, you can redirect your default website using [nginx] (http://nginx.org/)
+- If you are using a Linux system, you can redirect your default website by installing [nginx] (http://nginx.org/)
-- For redirect, you have to change the config file at /etc/ngnix/ngnix.conf , the following lines: http{
+- For redirect, you have to change the config file at /etc/ngnix/ngnix.conf , the following lines:
+`http{
     ...
    server {
 	  listen 80 default;